WellingtonBraga/SitewardsAPI/README.md

-# SitewardsAPI
+# Slim Framework API

-This project consists in a PHP Rest API developed for Sitewards.
+This project consists in a PHP Rest API developed in order to help those who needs to start with Slim Framework.

 ## Getting Started